71emj/compare/README.md

   const parse = body => /* parsing body */;
   const evaluateTheDataParsed = parsed => /* return boolean */
   const parseAndEvaluate = target => evaluateTheDataParsed( parse(target) );
-  match({ body })
+  compare({ body })
-    .onMatchOR(parseAndEvaluate, "some value")
+    .toCaseOR(parseAndEvaluate, "some value")
-    .onMatchOR(parseAndEvaluate_2, "other value")
+    .toCaseOR(parseAndEvaluate_2, "other value")
     .otherwise("default value")
     .onEnd((debug, reult) => console.log("much better")) // much better
 });
 ```

-If you wish to use SwitchCase on unknown source this is a preferable pattern, as it gives you more room for security measure.
+If you wish to use CaseCompare on unknown source this is a preferable pattern, as it gives you more room for security measure.

 <strong>note: </strong>when using the function-as-evaluation pattern, in order to access all/specific variable(s) the function will have to use either:
 1. arguments object